 Respect the authority of your documentarians and believe them when they suggest improvements.
 Your technical writer should be an active member of your development team trusted by your engineers and product managers.

-If your company an truly user-focused, any documentarian will be gold dust.
+If your company is truly user-focused, any documentarian will be gold dust.
 They are your user advocate.

-You must see documentation in an agile context.
+You must see the process of creating documentation in an agile context.

 You should examine your documentation to see how it can best fit into your product development lifecycle.
-In the same way you should not rather than treat it as a box-ticking exercise.
+In the same way, you should not treat it as a box-ticking exercise.

 Each company is different, and each project in each company also has its own requirements.
 That means documentation needs will always be unique, and one size will never fit all.

 Try to avoid ranking different tasks in your business as ‘better’ or ‘worse’ than any other.
-It’s impossible to say that software is more important than docs, since each is completely distinct.
-Each is wholly necessary to your product.
+It’s impossible to say that software is more important than documentation since each is completely distinct.
+Each is wholly necessary for your product.